Published on 13 May 2020

 He says he called each of his landlords – not the agents – as soon as shutdowns had been announced in Victoria to have a conversation about the future of his tenancies, beyond the mandated lockdown.

 “It was an opportunity for me to connect with them and say we’re committed but we’re going to need some help.
 I don’t know what that help needs to be; the situation changes week to week and month to month.
 But we will need some help.”

-Chris encouraged business owners to see their tenancy as a partnership with their landlord and to keep the lines of communication open.
+Lucas encouraged business owners to see their tenancy as a partnership with their landlord and to keep the lines of communication open.

 “At the end of the day, nobody wants an empty tenancy, nobody wants to see businesses go under and nobody wants to see unemployment.”

-Andrew Kaspen’s advice is to reach a temporary agreement that suits both parties, get it in writing, and try and ensure it gives you some relief beyond September, when the economy may still be tough.
+Kaspen’s advice is to reach a temporary agreement that suits both parties, get it in writing, and try and ensure it gives you some relief beyond September, when the economy may still be tough.

 “What happens in October is anyone’s guess.”